stevemenezes/GITS/README.md

 `python3 -m pydoc -b `

 This will open up a browser and you can see all the files.
 You can click on a particular file to access the documentation associated with that file.

+## Style Checker and Analyzer
+We are using flake9 as our style checker and code analyzer.
+While contrivuting to this project, make sure you conform to norms dictated by flake8
+### Flake8
+<b>Installation</b>
+- `python<version> -m pip install flake8`

+If you want Flake8 to be installed for your default Python installation, you can instead use:
+- `python -m pip install flake8`

+ <b>Using Flake8</b>
+ <br/>To start using Flake8, open an interactive shell and run one of the following,
+- `flake8 path/to/code/to/check.py`
+- `flake8 path/to/code/`

 This repository is made for CSC 510 Software Engineering Course at NC State University.